Oberkoh/combinatorics-probability-and-other-math/README.md

-# Combinatorics Probability and Other Math
+# Combinatorics, Probability and Other Math

 - Triangular Series
+- Combinatorics
+- Probability
+- Other Math